What types of NP programs are offered at USC College of Nursing?

 How does a student generate a contract for a new clinical rotation placement?

-Meagan English is employed by the College of Nursing Office of Graduate Studies to support the College of Nursing in establishing new agreements or contracts with approved clinical settings.
-Meagan English may be reached at 803-777-9505 if you identify an approved provider who does not have a current agreement/contract with the College of Nursing and is interested in establishing one.
-Establishing a new agreement with a setting or person can require 3 to 6 months to finalize, at a minimum.
+The College of Nursing Office of Student Services supports the College of Nursing in establishing new agreements or contracts with approved clinical settings.
+Establishing a new agreement with a setting or person can require 6 months or longer to finalize - beginning the process early is recommended.

 Will students be required to travel to USC?